 - Horticulture Help Desk – Get answers to your gardening questions at the Virginia Cooperative Extension (VCE) office on Stagecoach Road, at farmers markets, and at community events.
 Find details in Gardening Resources or visit our Facebook page to find answers to frequently asked questions in the “Ask a Master Gardener” section.

-- School and Community Gardens – Student gardens at two area schools, Clark Elementary and Jackson-Via Elementary, benefit from Master Gardener expertise and teaching.
-Master Gardeners consult on community gardens and assist with On Our Own Charlottesville, the Virginia Institute of Autism, and other organizations with educational programming around gardens.
+- School and Community Gardens – Student gardens at three area schools, Greer Elementary, Crozet Elementary and Stony Point Elementary, benefit from Master Gardener expertise and teaching.
+Master Gardeners consult on community gardens and assist other organizations with educational programming around gardens.

-- School Garden Grants – The Piedmont Master Gardeners annually offers grants to grade K-12 educators for programs related to horticulture or gardening in the city of Charlottesville and Albemarle county.
-Click on the links to download the 2020 School Grant Guidelines and the 2020 School Garden Grant Application.
-The deadline to apply is February 28, 2020.
+- School Garden Grants – The Piedmont Master Gardeners annually offer grants to grade K-12 educators for programs related to horticulture or gardening in the City of Charlottesville and Albemarle County.
+Click on these links to download the 2023 School Grant Guidelines and the 2023 School Garden Grant Application.
+(Please download this document before filling it out.)
+The deadline to apply is February 27, 2023.

 - Healthy Virginia Lawns – This statewide Master Gardener program offers property owners customized, scientific-based information for improving lawns while minimizing the environmental impact of lawn care.
 Find details in Gardening Resources.

 - Demonstration Gardens – See best gardening practices applied at two locations created for public education: the Center Rose Garden at 1180 Pepsi Place off Greenbrier Drive, and the Sentara Martha Jefferson Hospital Amphitheater garden adjacent to the hospital.